eslint/markdown/rfcs/configure-file-name-from-block-meta.md

 ````

 Parsing would be handled by a regular expression similar to the [Docusaurus parser](https://github.com/facebook/docusaurus/blob/7650829e913ec4bb1263d855719779f6b97066b6/packages/docusaurus-theme-common/src/utils/codeBlockUtils.ts#L12).
-The `title` meta prop name is intentionally the same as Docusaurus, so projects can use the same attribute for Docusaurus and ESLint.

 Parsed language is ignored when the codeblock provides a custom title.
 Some languages have many file extensions, such as TypeScript's `.cts`, `.ts`, `.tsx`, etc.